dudek-j/KeebMap/README.md

 Keebmap tries to help people find custom mechanical keyboard vendors in their region.
 It provides a searchable and filterable list of venords in a clean form factor.
 Visit the site at [keebmap.xyz](https://keebmap.xyz)

+## Contributing

+If you wish to participate in the development of this project, either at the level of programming or to propose changes concerning the list of vendors, please refer to the document [CONTRIBUTING](CONTRIBUTING.md).

 ## TODO

 - [ ] Proper mobile support